szoftveres/RF_instruments/siggen/README.md

 The instrument has a USB UART communication interface, and a 32 kB EEPROM to store programs, level calibration data and configuration.

-Frequency can be set and retrieved by using the `freq` *resource variable* <sup>[1]</sup>; the unit is kHz, e.g. `freq = 915000` sets the frequency to 915 MHz, `freq += 1000` increases the current frequency by 1 MHz.
+Frequency can be set and retrieved by using the `freq` *resource variable* <sup>[1]</sup>; the unit is kHz, e.g. `freq = 915000` sets the frequency to 915 MHz, `freq += 1000` increases the current frequency by 1000 kHz.
 The `print <expr>` command prints the value of an *expression*, e.g. `print freq / 1000` prints the current frequency, in MHz.

-<sup>[1]: A resource variable is accessible within the program namespace just like any general purpose variable, however setting or retrieving its value invokes special functions.
-E.g. assigning a value to `freq` resource variable programs the output frequency of the MAX2871 PLL.</sup>
+<sup>[1]: Setting or retrieving the value of a *resource variable* invokes special functions.
+E.g. updating value of `freq` resource variable simultaneously programs the output frequency of the MAX2871 PLL.
+Otherwise, *resource variables* are accessible from within the program namespace an can be used in any expression, just like normal, general purpose variables.</sup>

 RF output level can be set (and retrieved) by using the `level` *resource variable*, the unit is in dBm, the accepted range is between -30 and 0.